SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Better Support for the Driver...
-  1. [Target: V2.2][ACC Plugin] Hot switching between different sets of ABS and TC settings using voice commands
+  1. [Target: V2.1][Heusinkveld Plugin (new)] Switching between pedal characteristic curves for Heusinkveld pedals while driving
-  2. [Target: V3.0][ACC Plugin] Full integrated AI based race engineer
+  3. [Target: V2.2][ACC Plugin] Basic AI based race engineer
      - Fuel calculator
-     - Automated tyre pressure adjustments between sessions depending on temprature changes and previous on-track pressures
+     - Automated tyre pressure adjustments between stints depending on previous on-track pressures
-	 - Automated fuel adjustment for pitstop case of weather changes
 	 - Automated tyre pressure changes for falling or rising temperatures during long race events
+     - Configurable evaluation, whether a repair of suspension and/or bodywork damages will be performed
+	 - Automated setup of Pitstop MFD settings
+	 - Interactive dialog between driver and virtual race engineer using voice synthesis and recognition
+  2. [Target: V2.5][ACC Plugin] Hot switching between different sets of ABS and TC settings using voice commands
+  4. [Target: V3.0][ACC Plugin] Further enhancements AI based race engineer
+     - Automated tyre pressure adjustments between sessions depending on temprature changes and upcoming weather conditions
+	 - Automated tyre compound recommendation based on upcoming weather conditions
-     - Atomated evaluation, whether a repair of suspension and/or bodywork damages will have a positive overall impact on the race result depending on an evalution of all last lap times
+     - Automated evaluation, whether a repair of suspension and/or bodywork damages will have a positive overall impact on the race result depending on an evalution of all last lap times
-  3. [Target: V2.1][Heusinkveld Plugin (new)] Switching between pedal characteristic curves for Heusinkveld pedals while driving
   4. [Target: V4.0][ACC Plugin] Big Data Collection based on race engineer data for alle tracks, cars and conditions.
 This data collection will be used to propose a setup for the current session.

 #### Feedback Handling
   1. [Tactile & Motion Feedback Plugin] Definition of feedback settings for different tracks and cars, selectable by the touch of a button

 #### Button Box Visual Feedback
-  1. [Target: V2.2]Allow for more than one visual representation of controller hardware, if more than one controller is connected to the PC.
+  1. [Target: V3.0]Allow for more than one visual representation of controller hardware, if more than one controller is connected to the PC.

 #### General
   1. [Target: V3.0]Plugin support for the configuration tool
-  2. [Target: V2.1]Choosing a specific theme depending on the selected simulation game
+  2. Choosing a specific theme depending on the selected simulation game
   3. Again, better UI flow in the configuration tool and larger window size.